MoralisWeb3/Moralis-JS-SDK/integration/README.md

 ## Integration tests

-These tests run against a local instance of `parse-server`
+These tests run against a local instance of `moralis-server`